 By using our website, you declare your consent to use an “essential” cookie.
 A cookie that does not store personal data is used to operate the website.

-Accept “all” cookies – by doing so, a cookie will also be used to collect statistical data via the Google Analytics service:
+Accept “all” cookies – by doing so, a cookie will also be used to collect statistical data via the Matomo service:

 8. Current version and changes to the Privacy Statement